yao8839836/KGE-LDA/README.md

 (2) The tokenized documents are in /KGE-LDA/file/20ng/, /KGE-LDA/file/nips/ and /KGE-LDA/file/ohsumed/.

 (3) The linked entities in WordNet(via NLTK) are in /KGE-LDA/file/20ng_wordnet/, /KGE-LDA/file/nips_wordnet/ and /KGE-LDA/file/ohsumed_wordnet/. their ids are in /KGE-LDA/file/xxx_wordnet_id/.

+(4) To tokenize your own documents, you also need to download the model file of Stanford CoreNLP and add it to the class path.